anokic/Job-Task/README.md

 It's a simple project envolving a 9 grid products list of fruits from database with image, name and description.
 Comments bellow all products, comments about company and products.
+Regular expressions are used on the form for comments.
 Everyone can comment but none will be posted until admin accepts or denies them.
 Exported database included. **Name the database 'juniorPHP'**

 admin name: '**admin**' <br/>
 password: '**admin**'